printtracker/public-documentation/docs/dataprocessor/overview.md

 ### Self-hosted E-Automate
 1. Setup a computer or virtual machine to run the data processor.
 2. Make sure that the E-Automate SQL server is accessible from this computer or virtual machine.
+3. Obtain SQL Server credentials to the E-Automate SQL server.
-3. Create a SQL user account with `EXEC` permissions for the data processor.
+4. Create a SQL user account with `EXEC` permissions for the data processor.
 If you have questions about this, don't worry, we can use an existing SQL user account, or we can help you create one during the setup call.
-4. Create an E-Automate meter source.
+5. Create an E-Automate meter source.

 ### Cloud-hosted E-Automate
 Connecting a data processor to a cloud-hosted instance of E-Automate usually requires a three-way agreement between ECi, Print Tracker and you.
 This agreement confirms that you are allowing Print Tracker to sync your Print Tracker data into E-Automate.
 Print Tracker can help to facilitate this agreement.

 1. Make sure that the E-Automate SQL server is accessible from this computer or virtual machine.
 2. Obtain a SQL user account with `EXEC` permissions for the data processor from ECi.
+3. Obtain SQL Server credentials to the E-Automate SQL server.
+These will usually be provided by ECi.
-3. Create an E-Automate meter source
+4Create an E-Automate meter source